Azure/azure-powershell/tools/AzureRM.BootStrapper/help/Install-AzureRmProfile.md

 ### -Scope
 Specifies the installation scope of the modules.
 The acceptable values for this parameter are: AllUsers and CurrentUser.
-The AllUsers scope lets modules be installed in a location that is accessible to all users of the computer, that is, %systemdrive%:\ProgramFiles\WindowsPowerShell\Modules.
+The AllUsers scope lets modules be installed in a location that is accessible to all users of the computer.
-The CurrentUser scope lets modules be installed only to $home\Documents\WindowsPowerShell\Modules, so that the module is available only to the current user.
+The CurrentUser scope lets modules be installed in a location that is available only to the current user.

 ```yaml
 Type: String